From Category: Markets and Contests for Writers

 The blog of Christopher Fielden, author of the thriller Wicked Game and numerous short stories, includes several pages of useful resources for fiction writers.
 In addition to Fielden's writing advice and editorial services, there are links to the top English-language competitions for short stories, unpublished novels, and published and self-published books.

 Allison Joseph, award-winning poet and moderator of the late Conpo list, is back.
 Get well-screened notices about literary contests, calls for submissions from literary journals and anthologies, and opportunities such as residencies and fellowships.
 Listings are posted without comment.
 Join free.
+Formerly a Yahoo group, switched to blog format in 2019.

 Frequently updated blog maintained by Oliver Abrahim Khan posts listings of literary contests, fellowships, residencies, and calls for submissions.
 Site is searchable by category.